kkemple/scienceandmathematics.com/src/content/posts/a-constraint-eigenvalue-theory-of-information-matter-and-mind.md

 Because the lattice has finite density and finite bandwidth, the number of available modes in any finite region is also finite.
 Classical divergences, such as the Rayleigh–Jeans catastrophe in blackbody radiation, are then seen as artifacts of assuming unlimited channel capacity.
 The Planck lattice implements a natural ultraviolet regulator: beyond some frequency the lattice simply cannot support additional independent modes without violating the dissipation and curvature constraints.

-## 9. UV Catastrophe as Overload
+## 10. UV Catastrophe as Overload

 In standard derivations, the ultraviolet catastrophe arises because one counts infinitely many electromagnetic modes in a finite cavity and assigns to each mode an average energy $k_BT$.
 The divergence reflects the assumption that physical substrates have unlimited capacity to update and store information—an assumption the voxel lattice removes.

 On the voxel lattice, high-frequency modes correspond to rapidly alternating patterns on neighboring voxels.
 Once the temporal frequency approaches $f_P/2$, Nyquist considerations and the dissipation field $\eta$ jointly prohibit the faithful representation of additional modes: attempts to pump more energy into higher harmonics simply overload the local information channels and are redirected into maintaining coherence of existing patterns.
 The effective mode count saturates, and the spectral distribution transitions to the Planck form.

 Thus the Planck law can be reinterpreted as the equilibrium spectrum of a finite-capacity information lattice under the constraint eigenvalue geometry.
-The UV catastrophe disappears because the underlying medium cannot support arbitrarily fine-grained independent degrees of freedom.
+The UV catastrophe disappears because the underlying medium cannot support arbitrarily fine-grained independent DOF.

-## 10. Black Holes as Maximum-Rate Computers and the Landauer-Bekenstein-Hawking Factor
+## 11. Black Holes as Maximum-Rate Computers and the Landauer-Bekenstein-Hawking Factor

 Black holes occupy a distinguished point in this computational spacetime: they are the configurations that locally saturate both storage and processing limits of the lattice.
 At the horizon, the Bekenstein–Hawking entropy law implies that approximately one bit of information is stored per area $\ell_P^2$, while quantum time–energy uncertainty bounds imply that no more than one bit per Planck time $t_P$ can be reliably updated per such cell without destroying the horizon structure.
 For a 10 $M_{\odot}$ black hole, the total processing rate is